Bookbot

 • 9 heures de lecture

-In this extraordinary collection, the New York Times-bestselling author showcases her deep understanding of love and relationships.
-The stories explore the complexities of human connections through various characters—sons, lovers, daughters, strangers, husbands, and wives.
-A secretary's unspoken affection for her boss is tested during a business trip, while a man and woman discover that first impressions can be misleading.
-An insecure wife faces chaos when a house sitter disrupts her carefully maintained order, and two travelers inadvertently swap bags, leading them to uncover the hidden lives of strangers.
-These poignant, ironic, and often humorous tales offer unforgettable glimpses into the human experience.
-Maeve Binchy, born and educated in Dublin, is renowned for her bestselling works, including Evening Class and Circle of Friends.
-She has contributed to The Irish Times since 1969 and resides in Dublin with her husband, Gordon Snell.
-This collection invites readers on a compelling journey into the heart of human relationships.
+In this extraordinary collection of stories, the New York Times bestselling author once again showcases her profound understanding of the heart's complexities.
+The narratives explore the myriad relationships between sons and lovers, daughters and strangers, husbands and wives, presenting powerful tales of love, loss, revelation, and reconciliation.
+A secretary's unspoken passion for her boss is tested on a business trip, while a man and woman discover that first impressions can be misleading.
+An insecure wife clings to order, only to face chaos from a house sitter who disrupts her life.
+Two travelers mistakenly swap bags, leading them to understand that unlocking a stranger's suitcase means entering their world.
+Alongside these characters are many more, whose poignant, ironic, and often humorous stories create unforgettable slices of life.
+This collection offers a captivating journey into the human heart.
+The author, born and educated in Dublin, has written numerous bestselling works and has contributed to The Irish Times since 1969.
+She resides in Dublin with her husband.

 Histoires de rencontres